 The Mail had the story next and it seemed to me to be based almost entirely on the Echo’s piece.
 The Mail’s headline was, "Red Arrows lose strings from their bow in safety crackdown."
 It continued:

 "For more than 30 years the Red Arrows have enthralled crowds with their aerobatics.
 But a tightening of safety rules means that their most famous stunts will soon disappear from the skies forever.
 The daredevil pilots have been told that they will have to rewrite much of their programme to meet regulations.
 Some of their most famous manoeuvres involve them flying over the crowd at low level.
-Legislation prohibiting certain manoeuvres was introduced in many European countries 10 years ago, but the Red Arrows, regarded as the best in the world, were the only aerobatic team to have a special licence allowing them to caring out the daring stunts.
+Legislation prohibiting certain manoeuvres was introduced in many European countries 10 years ago, but the Red Arrows, regarded as the best in the world, were the only aerobatic team to have a special licence allowing them to carry out the daring stunts.
 A Ministry of Defence spokesman said: 'There was a lot of ill will among other display teams that the Arrows were allowed to perform things that they weren’t.
 All aerobatics over the UK are governed by the Civil Aviation Authority, and it was deemed that the RAF could not allow the Red Arrows this special privilege any longer.'"

 Although the Mail’s story was essentially correct, especially the comment about the Red Arrows being the best in the world, there were certain statements in it that did not tell the whole story, possibly because the reporter did not ask the right questions of his source.
 No-one from the Mail spoke to me at all.
 The Red Arrows pilots cringe when they hear their manoeuvres described as stunts because the word ‘stunt’ has an implied suggestion of foolhardiness and the way the story had been written implied that the Red Arrows’ displays had not been entirely safe in the recent past.
 That implication was something that I had been particularly keen to avoid.
 I was surprised at the statement attributed to the MoD spokesman about ill will.
 I never heard of any ill will amongst the other aerobatic teams because of the Red Arrows’ waiver to fly certain manoeuvres over, or towards, the crowd.
+Jealousy, maybe, but ill will never!

 I was inundated with requests for interviews from media outlets all over the country.
 The Team Leader and I gave both live and recorded interviews with radio stations as far away as Jersey and the Isle of Man.
 Television stations in the north and the Midlands carried the story and the local BBC television stations re-used gruesome footage from the Frecce Tricolori’s 1988 Ramstein accident.
 It was all particularly galling, certainly for the Team Leader.
 Introducing a crowd front show in his third and final year would have been his legacy to the Team.
 By forcing its introduction for his second year, made it appear more like compulsion than a legacy.
 All in all, this whole saga was a good example of how not to handle sensitive PR stories and I was professionally embarrassed that I had to be associated with it.